stateful-art/art-of-peace/readme.md

 ### Art of Peace

-Art of Peace, is a dogma-free, meta-work, that exist to find  ways for an enduringworld peace, via arts, ethics, technology.
+Art of Peace, is a dogma-free, meta-work, that exist to find  ways for an enduring world peace, via arts, ethics, technology.

 ## Let's get it up!